-Although Indiana lacks legislation that prohibits bullying at work, harassment of someone who is a member of a protected class is prohibited by federal and state laws.
-Workplace harassment is most commonly understood as any unwelcome conduct against an employee based on traits that identify them as a member of any one or more protected class.
-If you’re endured abuse from a coworker or employer that’s rooted in prejudice, you may be able to hold them liable and recover fair and just compensation.
+Although Indiana law does not specifically prohibit bullying in the workplace, some forms of harassment are prohibited by federal and state laws.
+Workplace harassment is actionable when unwelcome conduct against an employee is based on traits that identify them as a member of any one or more protected classes.

-Cleveland Lehner Cassidy works with clients who’ve endured pervasive and frequent harassment in a hostile work environment.
+If you have endured abuse from a coworker or employer that’s rooted in prejudice, you may be able to hold them liable and recover compensation.
+Cleveland Lehner Cassidy works with clients who have suffered pervasive and frequent harassment in a hostile work environment.
 We strive to help employees find a sense of justice by holding their employers accountable for violating their employment rights.
 We can even work toward a favorable settlement or jury award that includes monetary compensation.
-If you’re being targeted at work, contact a workplace harassment attorney in Indianapolis who can help.
+If you’re being targeted at work, our Indianapolis employment attorneys can help.

-Reach out to Cleveland Lehner Cassidy online or call us at (317) 406-0855.
-We’ll help you schedule a free initial consultation where you can tell us your story and we’ll talk about how we may be able to assist you.
+Reach out to Cleveland Lehner Cassidy at 317-953-2600.
+We’ll help you schedule a free initial phone consultation to tell us your story and learn how we may be able to assist you.

-- Sex (including pregnancy, birth, and relevant medical conditions)
+- Sex (including pregnancy, childbirth, and relevant medical conditions)

 - Age of 40 or older